© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric enclosure containing a stone hut circle and parts of a medieval field system, 500m south east of Sparretts Farm is a scheduled monument protected by Historic England under reference 1013199.
 View the official record →

-The prehistoric enclosure located 500 metres south-east of Sparretts Farm in Cornwall is a scheduled ancient monument that demonstrates evidence of sustained human settlement across multiple periods.
+The prehistoric enclosure located 500 metres south east of Sparretts Farm is a multi-period monument comprising remains of Bronze Age or Iron Age settlement alongside evidence of medieval agricultural use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013199.

 Prehistoric enclosure containing a stone hut circle and parts of a medieval field system, 500m south east of Sparretts Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013199.